alshdavid-labs/rpc/README.md

 })
 ```

+Function arguments that supply function arguments to the callback are also supported.
 ```typescript
 // Data = (callback: (next: () => void) => void) => void
 await ref0.exec(async nextRef => {